LouisLChen/LouisLChen.github.io/_teaching/2014-summer-teaching.md

 date: 2014-06-10
 location: "Cambridge, MA"
 ---
 Taught by Professor Tauhid Zaman.
-This course was part of the Leaders for Global Operations (LGO) curriculum, in which my TA responsibilities included running recitation sessions and doing homework/report grading.
+This course was part of the MIT Leaders for Global Operations (LGO) curriculum, in which my TA responsibilities included running recitation sessions and doing homework/report grading.